 Manchester Youth Council is divided into two groups: Manchester Youth Council which is aimed at 13-19 year olds and the House of Manchester which is for 19-24 year olds.
 Both groups meet every other Monday to discuss issues relevant to young people in Manchester and to plan actions and campaigns.

-Sometimes it can be daunting talking to adults or people older than you about how you’re feeling, sometimes it’s hard to find the right person to speak to about things – especially when those things are personal; like feelings about your sexual orientation for example.
+Sometimes it can be daunting talking to adults or people older than you about how you’re feeling, sometimes it’s hard to find the right person to speak to about things – especially when those things are personal; like feelings about your sexual orientation or gender identity for example.

 A Peer Mentor could be just the right person for you could speak to.
 A Peer Mentor is someone who provides confidential advice and support to people of their own (or close to their own) age.